-In addition, a US-led coalition has been conducting airstrikes against IS fighters since the US military first launched its own airstrikes in Iraq in August.
-An increased emphasis on drone warfare to combat IS forces has longtime critics of the CIA’s covert drone program, especially as it’s used in countries like Pakistan and Yemen, on guard.
+In addition, a U.S.-led coalition has been conducting airstrikes against ISIS fighters since the U.S. military first launched its own airstrikes in Iraq in August.
+An increased emphasis on drone warfare to combat ISIS forces has longtime critics of the CIA’s covert drone program, especially as it’s used in countries like Pakistan and Yemen, on guard.

-“The war hawks never met a conflict, they never met a problem, they didn’t think could be solved by invasion, occupying or drones, and we’re going to see more of that, unfortunately,” says filmmaker Robert Greenwald, who directed Unmanned: America’s Drone Wars, in an interview.
+“The war hawks never met a conflict, they never met a problem, they didn’t think could be solved by invasion, occupying or drones, and we’re going to see more of that, unfortunately,” says filmmaker Robert Greenwald, who directed Unmanned: America’s Drone Wars.
 “It’s almost a knee-jerk reaction.”

-In February of this year, The Intercept further detailed how the National Security Agency relies on highly circumstantial and unreliable metadata analysis and cellphone tracking technologies, rather than human intelligence, to target individuals in drone attacks – a strategy that has resulted in the killing of innocent and unidentified people throughout the Middle East.
+In February of this year, The Intercept further detailed how the NSA relies on highly circumstantial and unreliable metadata analysis and cellphone tracking technologies rather than human intelligence to target individuals in drone attacks — a strategy that has resulted in the killing of innocent and unidentified people throughout the Middle East.

 The New York Times also revealed that the Obama administration embraced the CIA’s disputed method of counting all military-age males in an area targeted for drone strikes as “combatants” unless intelligence proves them innocent posthumously.
 It’s a strategy that also seems to have been embraced by many major media outlets, which continue to describe unknown victims of drone strike as “militants.”

 A recent investigation by the Bureau of Investigative Journalism has determined that fewer than 4 percent of drone strike casualties in Pakistan have been identified and confirmed through records as members of al-Qaeda.